 Newtoy Ltd incorporated as a non-for profit company in 2007

 Newtoy aims to develop art events that invoke curiosity and intellectual discourse.
-We produce Experiential Art (for want of a descriptive name) set to create situations where the artists and the audience members, expand their idea of what is possible in the intercourse of fact and fiction.
+We create situations where the artists and the audience members, expand their idea of what is possible in the intercourse of fact and fiction.
 We provide a range of experiences which result from artistic merit, are based in human perception, emotion and focus on ones' personal relationship with the collective and personal subconscious, individuality and existence.

 Started by Joel Cahen in London in 1998 as a cover and framework for his musical activities.
 In 2002, Newtoy began several series of music and mulit-disciplinary art events in London.
 Events which included sometimes up to 50 artists in one show involving performances, theatre, installations, video, music and sound art.
 Music sessions at The Foundry (2001 - 2006).
 The Wormhole Saloon at The Whitechapel Art Gallery (2005-2006), Evil Art at Gallery 291 (2002 - 2005).